Cube-OS/cubeOS/docs/obc-docs/iobc/working-with-the-iobc.rst

 `I2C Standards
 Doc <http://www.nxp.com/documents/user_manual/UM10204.pdf>`__

-Kubos Linux is currently configured to support the I2C standard-mode speed of 100kHz.
+CubeOS Linux is currently configured to support the I2C standard-mode speed of 100kHz.

-The I2C bus is available as ``/dev/i2c-0``, or through the Kubos C HAL as ``K_I2C1``.
+The I2C bus is available as ``/dev/i2c-0``, or through the CubeOS C HAL as ``K_I2C1``.

-For examples and instructions, see the :doc:`I2C HAL documentation <../../deep-dive/apis/kubos-hal/i2c-hal/index>`.
+For examples and instructions, see the :doc:`I2C HAL documentation <../../deep-dive/apis/cubeos-hal/i2c-hal/index>`.

 PWM
 ~~~